 We both had our weak moments in this predicament; being stranded on a little Island in quarantine.
 What else were two creative Scorpios to do, but find a way to pull each other out of our inner quarrels.
 We found a way.
 I’ll never forget the look in his eyes, that forced me to pull myself together and finally call the Taxi.
 A simple task, I know!

 “I like moments like these, because that’s when the magic happens.”
-I said to David.
+I said to him.

 We also visited the farm, and were put to work.
 I think both of us were relieved by this.
 There’s something about contribution that makes us happy, even if we were on a vacation.

-On our last day we ended up at the Elementary School who are training little Agri-preneuers.
-David volunteered with the rest of the Parents, while I took photos.
+On our last day we ended up at a School who are training Agri-preneuers.
+The Garden Elf volunteered with the rest of the Parents, while I took photos.
 They pointed out that I wasn’t dressed for the occasion of shoveling dirt, but they loved my outfit.
 I have to say, being at a School volunteer day is one of my favorite things in life.
 I miss the days my Son was in Elementary School.

-On our last night at the Plantation home, David consulted with the Guys about organic farming while I made soup.
-I day dreamed about the potential of Davids expertise on organic farming being spread all over the world, while I smashed up eggplant in the pot.
+On our last night at the Plantation home, my Elf consulted with the Guys about organic farming while I made soup.
+I day dreamed about the potential of his expertise on organic farming being spread all over the world, while I smashed up eggplant in the pot.
 “Where’s the music?”
-David said as he popped in to skillfully slice eggplant for the stove.
+He said as he popped in to skillfully slice eggplant for the stove.

 I made do without a vita mix, as it should be.
 I’ve become too spoiled with technology anyway.
 I love the idea of the simple farm life.
 I was just concerned that I didn’t have enough flavors and kitchen tools to make these guys happy with the soup!
 Here we were in the plantation home, a simple soup from the garden, with just enough natural, fresh flavors to nourish our souls.